CSC305Project/CSC305-App/docs/METRICS.md

 Metric 4: Engagement
    - Tracking the session length of each user is a good way to track how long users are using the app for per session.
 This can show us how engaged users are or if they are bored.
 Login frequency is a good way to track how many times users login per week.

+Metric 5: Retention Rate

+Retention rate measures how many users continue to use the app over a given period.
+A common way to track this is by calculating the percentage of users who return to the app after a set timeframe.
+This helps assess long-term user satisfaction and product stickiness.